scality/bert-e/templates/not_implemented.md

-# Error #
+# Not implemented #

-I'm sorry, this command is not implemented.
+This command will be implemented soon.

 {% include 'footer.md' %}